tartiflette/tartiflette-asgi/README.md

 ### What is the role of Starlette?

-`tartiflette-starlette` uses Starlette as a lightweight ASGI toolkit: internally, it uses Starlette's request and response classes, and some other components.
+`tartiflette-asgi` uses Starlette as a lightweight ASGI toolkit: internally, it uses Starlette's request and response classes, and some other components.

 Luckily, this does not require your applications to use Starlette at all.